 Verbal Description Guided Tours

 Guided verbal description tours at the 9/11 Memorial & Museum are also available upon request with three weeks’ notice.
-To make a request for a guided verbal description tour, please contact (646) 583-3419 or email@example.com to place a request.
+For requests made under three weeks’ notice, we will do our best to arrange it.
+To make a request for a guided verbal description tour, please contact (646) 583-3419 or firstname.lastname@example.org to place a request.

 Staff are available throughout the Museum to assist visitors in navigating the touchscreen interactive exhibits.
 You can visit the Information Desk to request that a visitor service host in a blue blazer assist and escort you to the interactive touchscreen.